esphome/esphome-docs/components/number/lvgl.rst

     :description: Instructions for setting up an LVGL widget number component.
     :image: ../images/lvgl_c_num.png

-The ``lvgl`` number platform creates a number component from a LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.
+The ``lvgl`` number platform creates a number component from an LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.

 Supported widgets are :ref:`lvgl-wgt-arc`, :ref:`lvgl-wgt-bar`, :ref:`lvgl-wgt-sli` and :ref:`lvgl-wgt-spb`.
 A single number supports a single widget, thus you need to choose among which one's state you want to use.